natict/linux-metrics/docs/cpu-percentage.md

 # CPU Metrics

-You will need 3 ssh terminals
+You will need 3 ssh terminal

 ## CPU Percentage
 Let's start with the most common CPU metric.